What is a Chorreador de Cafe?

 - Before you use the fabric filter or pouch, rinse it thoroughly with clean water (no soap please) and drain it.

-- If you don’t have a kettle with a temperature gauge, then just bring water to a boil and wait 30 seconds.
+- Heat the water to between 195 – 205F.
+If you don’t have a kettle with a temperature gauge, then just bring water to a boil and wait 30 seconds.

-- Place the ground coffee beans of your choice in the pouch.
+- Place the ground coffee beans from Cafe Britt or from your local roaster in the pouch.

-- The freshly brewed coffee will drip through the pouch into a bowl or your favorite mug.
+- After slowly adding the the remaining 220g of water freshly brewed coffee will drip through the pouch into a bowl or your favorite mug.
 This should take about 4 minutes

 * If you like your coffee stronger, just adjust your coffee for water ratio.
-For example, you may want to use a scale to measure out a 15 to 1 ratio.
+For example, you may want to use a scale to measure out a 13 or 15 to 1 water to coffee ratio

 Cleaning a Chorreador

 Maintaining or cleaning a chorreador is almost as easy as the brewing.
 Just rinse the cloth filter in warm water after each use.
 NEVER use soap to wash the bolsita.
 Instead, gently rinse the device and let it air dry.

 Note: don’t worry if the filter begins to turn brown, this stain is totally natural and to be expected

 I would recommend that if you use it everyday that, once a week, clean the chorreador with salt.
 Run the bolsita or more commonly known as “the sock” underwater then pour a handful into it and rub it in.
 Make sure to rinse the filter thoroughly before letting it dry.